Jamuna (actress): Film career

 Jamuna was a stage artist in school.
 Her mother taught her vocal music and harmonium.
 In 1952, Dr. Garikipati Raja Rao of the Indian People's Theatre Association saw her stage show Maa Bhoomi and offered her a role in his film Puttillu.

 Jamuna acted in 198 films in Telugu and other south Indian languages.
 She also acted in Hindi films, winning the Filmfare Best Supporting Actress Award for Milan (1967), repeating her role from the original Telugu film Mooga Manasulu (1964).

-Jamuna also established the Telugu artist association and through it provided social services for 25 years.
+Jamuna also established the Telugu artist association and provided social services through it for 25 years.

 Political career

 Jamuna joined the Congress party in the 1980s and was elected to the Lok Sabha from the Rajahmundry constituency in 1989.
 She lost the 1991 election and quit politics, but briefly campaigned for the BJP in the late 1990s during Atal Bihari Vajpayee's tenure.

 Personal life and death

-In 1965 Jamuna married Juluri Ramana Rao, a zoology professor at SV University; he died from cardiac arrest on 10 November 2014 at age 86.
+In 1965 Jamuna married Juluri Ramana Rao, a zoology professor at Osmania University; he died from cardiac arrest on 10 November 2014 at age 86.
 They had a son, Vamsee Juluri and a daughter, Sravanthi Juluri, and lived in Hyderabad, Telangana, India.

 Jamuna died at her home in Hyderabad on 27 January 2023, at age 86.